composer404/tabby-search-in-browser/readme.md

 ## General

 <p>
 The plugin adds a <b>context menu</b> option after you select text on a tab (also hotkey is possible).
-When you use that option, a system defualt web browser will open and search with a given text.
+When you use that option, a system default web browser will open and search with a given text.
 If you use split tabs, it will open as many browser tabs as terminal tabs with selected text.

-There is also a new tab in Tabby's settings where you can specify your defualt internet search engine using a dropdown list.
+There is also a new tab in Tabby's settings where you can specify your default internet search engine using a dropdown list.

 </p>